dougransom/vix_utils/README.md

 Currently, only the functions to download the vix futures and cash term structures work.
 Look in the examples directory, a_loadframes as there is no documentation on how to call them at this time.

 The  virtual 30 day future used by VXX and the SVXSTR index are not working yet.
+Skip down to [installation](#installation).
 ~~~
+TODO this is not working.
 It provides a command line program that:

 * generates a mapping of trade dates to the next settlement date for each vix future maturity.